asksac/PrivateRouting/README.md

 ```

 > :warning: Never use the demo private key and self-signed certificate from this repo in
 an actual project environment.

-As the key/cert are used for demo purposes only, it is
+> :warning: As the key/cert are used for demo purposes only, it is acceptable to generate
-acceptable to generate private key file with no password (-nodes), self-signed certificate
+private key file with no password (-nodes), self-signed certificate with a longer expiration
-with a longer expiration (-days 1825) and use fake certificate details (-subj), as shown
+(-days 1825) and use fake certificate details (-subj), as shown above.
+However, these
-above.
-However, these settings must never be used to generate TLS certificates in an actual
+settings must never be used to generate TLS certificates in an actual project environments,
-project environments, or you risk severely compromising security of your environment.
+or you risk severely compromising security of your environment.

 ## License